2018 Ride Calendar

 A couple few years back there were three huge NYC-area charity rides that all took place on the same day.
 Bad for the event organizers, bad for the cyclists.

-I decided to put together a list of all the big NY/NJ/CT rides, really as a service to my fellow tour directors.
+I decided to put together an annual list of all the big NY/NJ/CT rides, really as a service to my fellow tour directors.
 I'm not in charge (and that's good news for EVERYONE!) -- I just organize the calendar.
-If two big rides were scheduled for the same day, I would pass on the news to the two tour directors. it was up them to decide what to do next -- change dates; don't change dates...
+If two big rides are scheduled for the same day, I pass on the news to the two tour directors.
+It's up to them to decide what to do next -- change dates; don't change dates...
 Like I said -- I'm not the boss.

 We kept getting requests from the public, asking for a peek at the calendar. so...